NERSC/shifter/doc/install/manualinstallgpu.rst

 1. Where to install the Image Gateway
 2. Where the Image Gateway will cache images
-3. Where the Image Gateway will expand images. **Note: For performance reasons this should be located in a local file system** (we experienced a **40x** slowdown of pulling and expending images when the images were expanded on a Lustre parallel file system!).
+3. Where the Image Gateway will expand images. **Note: For performance reasons this should be located in a local file system** (we experienced a **40x** slowdown of pulling and expanding images when the images were expanded on a Lustre parallel file system!).

 .. code-block:: bash